Patrick Kluivert: Style of play

-Although tall in stature, Kluivert possessed a remarkably impressive 'first touch' and quick feet for such a large striker.
-Similar to Brazilian footballer Ronaldo, he often used several feints, namely the Cruijff Turn, to great effect to go past defenders, due to his pace, strong technical skills, close control, and football intelligence.
-Kluivert also utilised his height, power, and strong physique to dominate aerial balls and was considered to possess one of the best headers in the then-contemporary game.
+Although tall in stature, Kluivert possessed quick feet and an impressive first touch.
+Similar to Brazilian footballer Ronaldo, he often used several feints, namely the Cruyff turn, to great effect to go past defenders, due to his pace, strong technical skills, close control and football intelligence.
+Kluivert also utilised his height, power and strong physique to dominate aerial balls, and was considered to possess one of the best headers in the then-contemporary game.
 A versatile player, with an eye for goal, he also possessed good vision, and was capable of playing in several other positions across the pitch.
 Despite his ability, he drew criticism for his character and attitude throughout his career.

 Coaching career

 Early career

 On 29 April 2008, Dutch media reported that Kluivert would take part in the coaching course of the Dutch Football Association (KNVB) to become a professional football coach.
 The KNVB requires that all coaching badge candidates complete this sort of apprenticeship.

-On 18 July 2008, it was reported on the football website Goal.com that Kluivert would be spending the 2008–09 season as a member of the backroom coaching staff of Eredivisie club AZ.
+On 18 July 2008, it was reported on the football website Goal that Kluivert would be spending the 2008–09 season as a member of the backroom coaching staff of Eredivisie club AZ.
 Later on, in an interview on Soccer AM, Kluivert revealed his role involved coaching the strikers at AZ.

-In January 2010, Kluivert took a position as an assistant coach for Australian A-League side Brisbane Roar FC under head coach Ange Postecoglou.
+In January 2010, Kluivert took a position as an assistant coach for Australian A-League side Brisbane Roar under head coach Ange Postecoglou.

 On 19 May 2010, Kluivert told journalists he ruled out a comeback as a football player.
-From August 2010 on, he was an assistant-coach for N.E.C., coaching the strikers.
-In the 2011–12 season, he moved on and took charge of the FC Twente youth and reserve team, coaching Jong FC Twente to a national title in the Beloften Eredivisie.
+From August 2010 onwards, he was an assistant coach for NEC, coaching the strikers.
+In the 2011–12 season, he moved on and took charge of the Twente youth and reserve team, coaching Jong Twente to a national title in the Beloften Eredivisie.

 In August 2012, Kluivert joined the Netherlands national team coaching staff to work under head coach Louis van Gaal.
 Kluivert's time with the Netherlands culminated with a third-place finish in the 2014 FIFA World Cup campaign.